JosephRedman/Nest/README.md

 `mult`

 `div`
+x
 You can use these with plain numbers, or with the accumulators .
-These are set with `setvar acu1 x` or `setvar acu2 x` where x are pre-defined and set variables.
+These are set with `setvar acu1 x` or `setvar acu2 x` where `x` is a pre-defined variable.
+When using the accumulators, the language assumes that the values given are numbers.

+---

+### Variables
+Nest's variables are simple.
+To create a variable do `setvar x abc` Creates the variable `x` with the string abc inside.
+From then on `setvar x xyz` would just set `x` to the value given.

+---

+### Outputs
+To output to the console, use `output x` where `x` is a variable containing a string or a number etc

+---
+## To do:

+- [ ] Loops
+- [x] Outputs
+- [x] Maths
+- [x] Variables
+- [ ] Arrays
+- [ ] Functions

+---

 ## Currently Implemented: